 Bord na Móna Group is committed to upholding and respecting all aspects of human rights.
 This is enforced at both the parent company level and at the subsidiary level.

-Over the relevant Financial Year, Bord na Móna Group has reviewed, considered and initiated the process of complying with the Act.
-To begin with, the Group has identified horticulture and biomass as the areas most at risk for human trafficking and slavery as they both do business with suppliers in “at-risk” countries.
+Over the relevant Financial Year, Bord na Móna Group has reviewed and considered the process of complying with the Act.
+The Group continues to rate horticulture and biomass as the areas most at risk for human trafficking and slavery as they both do business with suppliers in “at-risk” countries.
 Procurement and Legal were also identified as functions which would need to assist in ensuring compliance with the Act due to the nature of the services they provide.

-Over the Financial Year, the following actions have been taken:
+Over the Financial Year, in addition to bedding in the processes that were put in place last year, the following actions have been taken:

 The Bord na Móna Group is continuing to work on various measures to ensure compliance with the Act.
-The aim is to have the following measures in place over the next financial year:
+The aim is to have the following measures over the next financial year:

 This Modern Slavery Statement will be published on the Bord na Móna website and will be updated on an annual basis as Bord na Móna continues to work towards preventing occurrences of modern slavery both within the Bord na Móna Group and across the Group’s supply chain.